 - To invoice clients for goods or services that were not paid for at the time, to process credit card payments or to collect unpaid accounts.

-- To advise clients and others of special events or opportunities (e.g., a seminar, development of a new service, arrival of a new product) that I have available.
+- To advise clients and others of special events or opportunities (e.g., a seminar, development of a new service, arrival of a new product) that we have available.

-- Dr. Shireen Abuhatoum, Psychologist is regulated by the College of Psychologists of Ontario who may inspect records and interview staff as a part of their regulatory activities in the public interest.
-In addition, as professionals, I will report serious misconduct, incompetence or incapacity of other practitioners, whether they belong to other organizations or my own.
+- Our clinic inspects records and interviews staff as a part of their regulatory activities in the public interest.
+In addition, as professionals, we will report serious misconduct, incompetence or incapacity of other practitioners, whether they belong to other organizations or of this practice.

 Protecting Personal Information